 When you or someone on your team suggests a marketing video, is “talking head” the format that comes to mind?
-If you’re nodding “yes,” that makes sense.
-The talking-head video is one of the most common Web formats, plus, it’s what marketers are most familiar with.
+If you’re nodding yes, that makes sense.
+It’s one of the most common web formats—plus, it’s what marketers are most familiar with.